What Can You Do About an Encroachment?

 - If all else fails, going to court may be required to get rid of an encroachment.
 In many cases, you would need to prove two things: 1) that you actually own the property; and 2) that the neighbor is using the land improperly and should be removed.
 This first goal is accomplished through what is known as a "quiet title" action, while the second is done through what is often referred to as an "ejectment action."
 This is a long process and usually (not surprisingly) does not encourage a good relationship with your neighbors.
 To make matters worse, you might lose.
 If your neighbor has been improperly using your land for some time, he could succeed in an adverse possession action, or, more likely, get the court to grant him the right to limited use of the property (known as a "prescriptive easement").

 Resolving property disputes can be a delicate matter.
 Large amounts of money and a significant emotional attachment make exchanges about encroachment and other matters potentially volatile.
-Contact a local attorney for a free initial case review so they can discuss how to resolve your real estate issues with a minimum of hassle.
+Get resolution of your encroachment matter by working with a skilled, local real estate attorney today.